iryna-writer/Myrepository/User guide.md

 _version 1.0_
 The aim of this guide is to explain how the product works.

-Another paragraph.
+One more paragraph.
 A second sentence.

 fvklmcvdl;v
 nkdcnkdcmld